|

 can be found in the $20-$25 range.
 If you live near a Beverages

-and More or a Trader Joes store, you can find good buys on several
+and More or a Trader Joes or a Total Wines store, you can find good buys on several

 single malts.